 On identifying any suspicious products, Alibaba uses analyzes seller history and reputation through big data.
 These details include the sellers' past transactions, shipping and return addresses, and any other linked accounts, among others.
 All this helped the system to identify any large-scale counterfeiting activity.
 This system helped Alibaba successfully remove 120 million suspicious items from its e-commerce platform.

 With the ongoing developments in OCR and other artificial intelligence technologies, the line between physical and virtual world is blurring fast.
 OCR is among those technologies that are helping computers extract real-world information in an automated manner.
-As part of ET Brain, Alibaba Cloud OCR easily integrates with its other functions of information gathering and analysis.
+As part of Intelligent Brain, Alibaba Cloud OCR easily integrates with its other functions of information intelligence and analysis.
 It means leveraging a broad range of AI capabilities is easier with Alibaba Cloud.
 This makes Alibaba Cloud OCR a strong contender in the field of OCR systems.

 At the time of writing, Alibaba Cloud OCR is not yet available to the international market.
 To learn more about other Alibaba Cloud ET Brain solutions, visit www.alibabacloud.com/et.